 That ruling could be reversed later in 2009, but the justification for the original ruling hasn't changed, so it may stand.
 However, in 2008, Apple filed an opposition to the ruling, asking that it be overturned in 2009.
 They want jailbreaking iPhones to be illegal [source: U.S. Copyright Office].

 There is one caveat, however.
 Unlocking a phone might violate the terms of any contract you may have signed with your service provider.
 If so, you could be subject to whatever penalties are outlined in the contract, or your service may be cut off.
 It's also unclear if it's legal to offer third-party cell phone unlocking services -- U.S. courts have not yet ruled on this matter.

-For more information on unlocking cell phones, check out the links on the next page.
+For more information on unlocking cell phones, check out the links below.

 - Anderson, Nate.
 "Cell phone unlocking legal (for three years)."
 Ars Technica.
 Nov.
 24, 2006. http://arstechnica.com/gadgets/news/2006/11/8280.ars

 - Apple, Inc. "In the matter of Exemption to Prohibition on Circumvention of Copyright Protection Systems for Access Control Technologies."
 2008. http://www.copyright.gov/1201/2008/responses/apple-inc-31.pdf

 - Geist, Michael.
 "Unlocking the locked phone debate."
 BBC News.
 Sept.
 4, 2007. http://news.bbc.co.uk/2/hi/technology/6978110.stm